 You can consult a size guide or speak with storage facility staff to investigate possible sizes.
 In general, if you are looking to store an entire three-bedroom home, you might need a larger 10×20 unit.
 You will need to take a complete inventory of your belongings and the things that you want to store to get a better idea of the space you need.
 Employing some creative packing methods to maximize space along with disassembling any furniture will help you squeeze into the smallest unit possible.

-Location is an important factor to consider when you are selecting a storage unit.
+Location is an important factor to consider when you are selecting a rental storage units.
 Where the storage facility is located will have an impact on the price you pay.
 Typically, storage units that are closer to residential areas and large cities will have higher monthly costs.
 In this instance, you are paying for convenience and the real estate costs of more popular areas.
 If you need storage space in an area closer to your home or on the way to your work, you might need to choose a prime location and pay a little more for your unit.
 However, if you can tolerate the inconvenience of a unit that is outside of town, you might save a little money.